-Most of our funding comes from our commissioners and is as low as possible, while covering the costs incurred by us in providing our services.
+Most of our funding comes from our commissioners, we keep our costs as low as possible, whilst still delivering high quality.

-The Trustees consider that they have complied with the duty in the Charities Act 2022 to have due regard to the public benefit guidance published by the Charity Commission.
+The Trustees consider that they have complied with the duty in the Charities Act 2011 to have due regard to the public benefit guidance published by the Charity Commission.